lliehu/reactive-l10n-test-react-mobx/README.md

 ### Prioritized

+1. Add l10n for Leaflet zoom control (zoom in and out messages)
-1. Add automatic language selection based on user agent.
+2. Improve automatic language selection based on user agent.
+    * Listen for changes to user agent language.
+    * Allow to switch back to auto after manually selecting a language.
-2. Clean up App.js.
+3. Clean up App.js.
 Perhaps divide it to multiple components?
-3. Message log
+4. Message log
-4. All the other functionality present in the Vue.js version.
+5. All the other functionality present in the Vue.js version.
-5. Check that this works with Docker.

 ### Unsorted